 Effort – trying my hardest and not giving up

 Kindness – treating others how I would like to be treated

 Our aim is to be a recognised centre of best practice for the educational provision of children with complex Attachment, Trauma and SEMH needs.

 Strategies for success

-The school works alongside a resident therapy team, including a resident Psychologist, to help young people work through difficult emotional and behavioural difficulties, which often present as extreme barriers to their learning.
-Many of the pupils at Sallygate School have had multi placements within homes and schools, which have broken down due to their emotional and behavioural needs.
-Sallygate School implements various strategies, including small groups with a high staffing ratio, to help the pupils manage these issues; at the same time understanding that giving time and displaying patience is crucial in ensuring they become good learners.
+The school works alongside a resident therapy team, including a resident Psychologist, to help pupils work through some of their emotional and behavioural difficulties, which often present as extreme barriers to their learning.
+Many of the pupils at The Sallygate School have had multiple placements within residential and foster care homes, as well as schools, which have often broken down due to their complex emotional and behavioural needs.
+The Sallygate School implements various strategies, including small classes with a high staffing ratio, to help the pupils build positive and trusting relationships to allow learning and personal development to take place.

-The main function of the Sallygate Management Committee is to oversee the strategic framework of the school, and to ensure that the headteacher and staff run the school in a way that ensures the continued improvement of standards, pupil progress and achievements.
-The Management Committee is made up of directors, foster carers and specialised staff who have an interest in the school’s development.
+The main function of The Sallygate Management Committee is to oversee the strategic running of the school, and to ensure that the headteacher and staff run the school in a way that ensures the continued improvement of standards, pupil progress and achievement.
+The Management Committee comprises a team of staff who have an interest and passionate about the school’s vision, mission and ethos.